Kota Damansara MRT station

-The Kota Damansara station is a mass rapid transit (MRT) station serving the suburb of Kota Damansara in Petaling Jaya, Selangor, Malaysia.
-It is one of the stations of the MRT Kajang Line, formerly known as MRT Sungai Buloh-Kajang Line.
-The station opened on 16 December 2016 as part of phase one operations of the line.
+The Kota Damansara station, or Kota Damansara – Thomson Hospital station due to sponsorship reason, is a mass rapid transit (MRT) station serving the suburb of Kota Damansara in Petaling Jaya, Selangor, Malaysia.
+It is one of the stations on the MRT Kajang Line, formerly known as MRT Sungai Buloh-Kajang Line.
+The station opened on 16 December 2016 as part of the line's phase one operations.

-The station is located near the SEGi University Kota Damansara and the Tropicana Medical Centre in Kota Damansara.
+The station is located near SEGi University and Thomson Hospital Kota Damansara.

 Station features

 The station adopts the standard design for all elevated stations of the MRT Sungai Buloh-Kajang Line.
 The station is built above Persiaran Surian with its supporting piers located along the median of the road.

 Station location

 The station is located above Persiaran Surian near the intersection between that road and Jalan Teknologi in the area known as PJU5 of Kota Damansara.

 Well-known landmarks near the station include the Tropicana Medical Centre, SEGi University, Sri KDU School and the Gugusan Melati flats.
 The Kota Dame (formerly Uptown Kota Damansara) night market can be accessed via feeder bus from this station.